 Raaja Nemani and Aaron Firestein met and became friends while traveling through Argentina.
-Firestein drew a design on a pair of plain canvas sneakers for Nemani, who soon found his shoes were a big conversation starter throughout his travels.
+Firestein drew a design on a pair of plain canvas sneakers for Nemani, who soon found his shoes were a popular conversation starter throughout his travels.
 This inspired the pair to start Bucketfeet, a company that sells canvas sneakers in a variety of styles that feature original art by more than 40,000 creators from 120 countries around the world.
 These artists cover every medium, from graphic design and graffiti to photography and painting, and anyone can submit their artwork for consideration by the Bucketfeet committee.
 [See Related Story: Business Ideas for Artists]

 With JuicyCanvas, anyone can customize art, turning it into canvas prints, shirts, phone cases, tote bags, throw pillows and greeting cards.
-Juicy Canvas allows customers to select a medium and an original design, and then "remix" the piece into a custom product by altering colors, rotating and cropping the image, and adding text.
+Juicy Canvas allows customers to select a medium and an original design, and then "remix" the piece into a custom product by altering colors, rotating and cropping the image and adding text.
 Artists can submit their work to be used on the site, and customers can easily search through the available designs by style and country of origin.

 Ever wish you could have the works of your favorite artists at your fingertips?
 Meural offers that accessibility with a digital library of precious works of art, displayable in a "digital canvas" frame.
 Meural renders each image as lifelike and textured as a real painting, down to the last brushstroke, the site says.
 The canvas comes in a wooden frame.
 With a range of art collections from the Romantics to the Renaissance to Contemporary art and classic photography, there are more than 20,000 pieces (and the option to upload your own images) to bring a little culture to your home, office or art space.
-The website says it's easy to upload, curate and schedule images to be displayed in your frame.
+The website ensures it's easy to upload, curate and schedule images to display in your frame.

-Additional reporting by Brittney Morgan (Helmrich).
+Additional reporting by Shannon Gausepohl and Brittney Morgan.